6 Alternative Christmas Movies to Break Tradition

-For those looking to spice up their movie selection (as well as their coffee) this season, we hope that our list of alternative fireside flicks has provided some much-needed inspiration.
+For those looking to spice up their movie selection this season, we hope that our list of alternative fireside flicks has provided some much-needed inspiration.

-Now we would like to know whether your favorite seasonal substitute made it onto our list, or if you have any additional suggestions for film fans suffering from festive fatigue?
-Let Your Geek Sideshow and tell us in the comments!
+Now we would like to know: Did your favorite seasonal substitute made it onto our list?
+Or maybe you have other suggestions for film fans suffering from festive fatigue?
+Share your watchlist with other fans at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!